China, Iowa, and diplomacy in the Trump administration

 - Wenfang Tang, UI Stanley Hua Hsia Professor of Political Science and International Studies, whose current research focuses on public opinion and political change in contemporary China.

-Lynn Hicks, Opinion and Engagement Editor for The Des Moines Register, and Ben Kieffer, host of Iowa Public Radio’s River to River, will moderate the discussion.
+Lynn Hicks, Opinion and Engagement Editor for The Des Moines Register, and Ben Kieffer, host of Iowa Public Radio’s River to River, moderated the discussion.

-The Des Moines Register, Iowa Public Radio, UI International Programs, the UI School of Journalism and Mass Communication and the UI Department of Political Science are co-sponsors of this event, which is free and open to the public.
+The Des Moines Register, Iowa Public Radio, UI International Programs, the UI School of Journalism and Mass Communication and the UI Department of Political Science co-sponsored the event.